Dr. David T. Barnard

 Dr. Barnard holds B.Sc., M.Sc. and Ph.D. degrees in computer science from the University of Toronto, a Dip.C.S. in theological studies from Regent College, University of British Columbia and a LL.M. from Osgoode Hall, York University.
 His research has been supported by the Natural Sciences and Engineering Research Council, the Social Sciences and Humanities Research Council, international agencies and industry.

-Dr. Barnard has extensive board experience including at the Bank of Canada (lead director), the Saskatchewan Provincial Court Commission (chair), Saskatchewan Power Corporation (chair), Canadian Scholarship Trust Foundation, Ground Effects Environmental Services, Superior Cabinets, Canada West Foundation, Canadian Research Knowledge Network (chair), and CentreVenture Development Corporation.
-Currently, he is Vice-Chair of the Board and Chair of the Finance Committee of the Association of Universities and Colleges of Canada, and a member of the boards of Greystone Managed Investments, St. Boniface General Hospital, and CentrePort Canada.
+Dr. Barnard has extensive board experience including at the Bank of Canada (lead director), the Saskatchewan Provincial Court Commission (chair), Saskatchewan Power Corporation (chair), Canadian Scholarship Trust Foundation, Ground Effects Environmental Services, Superior Cabinets, Canada West Foundation, Canadian Research Knowledge Network (chair), CentreVenture Development Corporation, St. Boniface General Hospital, and Universities Canada (chair).
+Currently, he is a member of the boards of Greystone Managed Investments, CentrePort Canada, Royal Society of Canada, and Payments Canada.